viv-r/asset-allocation/Draft functional and design specifications.md

         - Call the data loader component.
         - Calculates the output.
      - Inputs: the user selection from the frontend
-     - Call the data loader component.
+     - Outputs: List of data points to be plotted.

 ## 1. Risk-reward tradeoff analysis